 Grain and livestock producers are somewhat subject to a counter-cyclical diversification effect.
 High grain prices are generally favorable to crop producers; however, livestock producers are adversely affected through higher feed costs.
 Conversely, low grain prices are generally negative to crop producers, but tend to improve the profitability for those livestock producers who purchase most or all of their feed.
-Severe fluctuations in commodity prices can negatively impact all District borrowers; however, recent cash grain price increases in late 2020 and into 2021 have contributed to increased net farm income in 2021 for many crop producers.
+Severe fluctuations in commodity prices can negatively impact all District borrowers; however, elevated grain prices in 2022 have contributed to increased net farm income in 2022 for many crop producers.

-The table below illustrates commodity and geographic diversification of our \$13.8 billion retail portfolio as of December 31, 2021.
+The table below illustrates commodity and geographic diversification of our \$14.8 billion retail portfolio as of December 31, 2022.

 AgriBank Retail Portfolio

-Commodity Distribution Geographic Distribution
+Commodity Distribution Ge ographic Distribution

-Crops 55 % Minnesota 11 %
+Crops 54 % Minnesota 10 %

 Cattle 12 % Illinois 10 %

-Investor and Rural residential real estate 7 % Ohio 8 %
+Investor and Rural residential real estate 8 % Ohio 8 %

-Dairy 6 % Indiana 8 %
+Dairy 5 % Indiana 8 %

 Loans to OFIs 5 % Tennessee 7 %

-Other 15 % Nebraska 6 %
+Other 16 % Nebraska 7 %

-lowa 6 %
+Iowa 6 %

 Wisconsin 5 %

 Other 39 %

 Total 100 % Total 100 %